Trey's Law: Background

 Raymon Byron Carlock III, otherwise known as Trey, was born on September 30, 1990 to R. Byron Carlock II and Laura (Barker) Carlock.
 Attending Cistercian Preparatory School and later Highland Park High School in the Dallas area, Carlock was a National Merit Scholar who excelled in sports as a child, including football, tennis, lacrosse, and cross-country.

-It was during this period in life he attended Kanakuk Kamps in Branson, Missouri, where he would come into contact with Pete Newman.
+It was during this period in life he attended Kanakuk Kamps in Branson, Missouri, where he came into contact with Pete Newman.
 According to his family, Newman abused Trey from the time he was 7 to the age of 17.
-Newman would later be convicted of sexually abusing other campers and sentenced to two life terms in prison.
-Trey would seek legal action against Kanakuk in relation to the abuse, but due to signing a non-disclosure agreement was unable to share his story.
+Newman was later convicted of sexually abusing other campers and sentenced to two life terms in prison.
+Trey sought legal action against Kanakuk in relation to his abuse, but due to signing a non-disclosure agreement was unable to share his story.

-Trey would graduate summa cum laude from Harding University and pursue a career in neuroscience research, holding internships at Harvard University, the Massachusetts Institute of Technology, and Center for BrainHealth.
+Trey graduated summa cum laude from Harding University and pursued a career in neuroscience research, holding internships at Harvard University, the Massachusetts Institute of Technology, and Center for BrainHealth.
 He was also in the process of obtaining a Master’s degree from the University of Texas at Dallas.
-Yet in spite of these accolades, Trey was never able to heal from the experience he had at Kanakuk.
+However, Trey was never able to heal from the experience he had at Kanakuk.
 On August 2019, Trey died by suicide.